helcl42/WormHoles/README.md

 }
 ```

-### Complex Sample
+### "Complex" Example

-This sample shows a bit more advanced usage of `WormHoles` library.
+This example shows a bit more advanced usage of `WormHoles` library.
 There are a main `System` that starts two quite independently running `SubSystem`s. `SubSystem` instances have their own working loop threads and once they make a progress with their work they notify the main `System` and it generates some `LogEvent` to let user about it's progress/state.

 ```cpp